Senckenberg-Nature-Research-SDEI/lm_embeddings4species/README.md

 3. Classify pairs as synonyms when similarity exceeds a fixed threshold (0.7).
 4. Evaluate performance using Accuracy, Precision, Recall, F1-score, and confusion matrices.

-This benchmark focuses on the intrinsic ability of embedding models to capture synonym relationships in biodiversity nomenclature without supervised training.
+This benchmark focuses on the intrinsic ability of embedding models to capture synonym relationships in biodiversity without supervised training.

 ## Folder Hierarchy